Home » Recipe Index » Air Fryer Recipes

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

 STEP ONE: Peel the onion and cut it into ½-inch thick slices.
-Separate the slices and place them on a plate, then set aside.
+Separate the slices and place them on a plate, then set them all aside.

 STEP TWO: In a wide, shallow bowl, lightly beat the eggs with the buttermilk until well combined.
 In a second bowl, combine the flour, salt, and garlic powder.
 Place the panko breadcrumbs in a third bowl.

-STEP THREE: Dip each onion ring first into the flour, then the buttermilk mixture.
-Finally, dredge it through the bread crumbs, pressing to adhere.
-Set on a baking sheet and repeat with the remaining rings.
+STEP THREE: Dip each onion ring first into the flour mixture, then the buttermilk and egg mixture.
+Finally, dredge it through the breadcrumbs, pressing them into the onion rings.
+Set them on a baking sheet and repeat with the remaining rings.

 dip onion rings into flour and buttermilk mixtures